-Amber Heard Strikes Back At Ex Johnny Depp: Says She ‘Will Not Be Silenced’
+Amber Heard Strikes Back At Ex Johnny Depp, Says She ‘Will Not Be Silenced’

 “This frivolous action is just the latest of Johnny Depp’s repeated efforts to silence Amber Heard,” said attorney Eric M. George.
 “She will not be silenced.”

-George went on to refer to Depp’s suit as “vile harassment” against his client, and offer assurances that they would prevail in court.
+George went on to refer to Depp’s suit as “vile harassment” against his client and offer assurances that they would prevail in court.

-At the heart of Depp’s lawsuit is an opinion piece Heard penned for the Washington Post that ran in December 2018, in which the actress claimed that, after she first came forward with her allegations of abuse at the hands of Depp she received death threats and was denied opportunities to work in famously insular Hollywood, which has a long history of protecting its own, as long as they are bankable stars.
+At the heart of Depp’s lawsuit is an opinion piece Heard penned for The Washington Post that ran in December 2018, in which the actress claimed that, after she first came forward with her allegations of abuse at the hands of Depp, she received death threats and was denied opportunities to work in Hollywood, which has a long history of protecting its own, as long as they are bankable stars.

-“The op-ed’s clear implication that Mr Depp is a domestic abuser is categorically and demonstrably false,” claims Depp’s lawsuit.
+“The op-ed’s clear implication that Mr. Depp is a domestic abuser is categorically and demonstrably false,” claims Depp’s lawsuit.

-The suit goes on to claim that all of Heard’s allegations of abuse are false, and even goes so far to ascribe a rather sinister motivation to the actress for coming forward with her claims in 2016.
+The suit goes on to claim that all of Heard’s allegations of abuse are false and even goes so far to ascribe a rather sinister motivation to the actress for coming forward with her claims in 2016.

-“[The allegations] were part of an elaborate hoax to generate positive publicity for Ms Heard and advance her career,” the suit reads.
-“Ms Heard is not a victim of domestic abuse, she is a perpetrator.”
+“[The allegations] were part of an elaborate hoax to generate positive publicity for Ms. Heard and advance her career,” the suit reads.
+“Ms. Heard is not a victim of domestic abuse, she is a perpetrator.”

 The couple had only been married for 15 months before Heard filed for divorce, citing verbal and physical abuse at the hands of her erstwhile husband.
 Finalized in January of 2017, the divorce settlement granted Heard $7 million, a portion of which she later donated to Children’s Hospital Los Angeles.

-“Ms Heard also knew that her elaborate hoax worked: as a result of her false allegations against Mr Depp, Ms Heard became a darling of the #MeToo movement,” the lawsuit reads.
+“Ms. Heard also knew that her elaborate hoax worked: as a result of her false allegations against Mr. Depp, Ms. Heard became a darling of the #MeToo movement,” the lawsuit reads.